-The mother of four, Scarlett Martyn, has been placed on unpaid leave by the city for not complying with its mandatory COVID-19 vaccination policy for healthcare workers and could be terminated without cause, meaning that she would be denied severance pay.
+The mother of four, Scarlett Martyn, has been suspended by the city for not complying with its mandatory COVID-19 vaccination policy for healthcare workers and was recently terminated without cause, meaning that she will be denied severance pay.

 “We’re brutally short staffed.
 The last weekend I worked, there were times, it was night shift over the weekend, when several locations had no ambulances to send.
 Zero ambulances in the city,” Martyn told True North.